 Protecting Our Rights!

 Open Society Foundation (OSF) is an organization which highlights the importance of the improvement of the democratic processes, the prevalence of rights, civic participation, and human rights.
 The organization operates through encouraging politics that provide greater justice in political, legal, and economic systems.

 OSF supports current strategic activities of Zagreb Pride which are directed towards keeping the present level of rights in the current socio-political context, but also developing those rights through activities of monitoring the application of The Law on Life Partnership, drafting proposals on The Law of Gender Identity and other associated strategies of advocacy through Pride Month, Pride March and other activities.

 The Pride March of LGBTIQ Persons and Families 2019 (8th June)

 The Pride March of LGBTIQ persons and families, the most important and largest event of the LGBTIQ community, is our longest-running activity aimed at increasing the visibility of the community and achieving a society of solidarity and equality, free from gender sexual norms and categories, and any other kind of oppression.
-This year, the Pride March will be preceded by the Pride Month – a cultural and political manifestation of the LGBTIQ community that will open on May 17, on the International Day Against Homophobia and Transphobia (IDAHOT).
+This year, the Pride March is preceded by the Pride Month – a cultural and political manifestation of the LGBTIQ community that which opens on May 17, on the International Day Against Homophobia, Biphobia and Transphobia (IDAHOBIT).
 The Pride Month consists of a series of cultural, social and activist LGBTIQ-themed events.
 The Pride Month also includes Partycipation – LGBTIQ clubbing event.
-The 17th Pride March is organized with the financial support of the City of Zagreb, the Embassy of Sweden in Zagreb, the Embassy of the United States in Zagreb, the Royal Norwegian Embassy in Zagreb, the Netherlands Embassy in Zagreb and the donations of citizens.
+The 18th Pride March is organized with the financial support of the City of Zagreb, the Embassy of Sweden in Zagreb, the Embassy of the United States in Zagreb, the Royal Norwegian Embassy in Zagreb, the Netherlands Embassy in Zagreb and the donations of citizens.

 Protection of life partnerships, LGBTIQ and sexual rights